Organic Eprints frontpage

 Langhout, Jos and Wagenaar, Jan-Paul (2004) Suckling as an alternative rearing system for replacement calves on dairy farms.
-Paper presented at organic livestock farming: potential and limitations of husbandry practice to secure animal health and welfare and food quality, proceedings of the 2nd safo workshop, Witzenhausen, Germany, 25-27 march 2004.
+Paper at: organic livestock farming: potential and limitations of husbandry practice to secure animal health and welfare and food quality, proceedings of the 2nd safo workshop, Witzenhausen, Germany, 25-27 march 2004.

 Summary